 - It’s fun! (and thus you might be more likely to stick to it) (source)

-Wow, if you don’t start Tai Chi Chuan (or Qi Gong) right away, I don’t know what’s keeping you from it!
+Wow, if you don’t start training Tai Chi Chuan (or Qi Gong) right away, I don’t know what’s keeping you from it!

-To reap all those Tai Chi benefits is really is.
+To reap all those Tai Chi benefits is really easy.
 One of the greatest advantage of Tai Chi is that anyone (regardless of age or level of fitness) can do it anywhere anytime.
 The risk of injury is very low.
 You don’t need equipment or a lot of space.
 Just find a teacher and start!

 I personally like that it is non-competitive: You can learn at your own pace.
 However, it can be done in groups, which I enjoy a lot.